iqtree/iqtree.github.io/_posts/doc/2015-11-10-Complex-Models.md

 This means, `part2` contains sites 101, 102, 104, 105, 107, ..., 246, 248, 249; whereas `part3` contains sites 103, 106, ..., 247.
 This is useful to specify partitions corresponding to 1st, 2nd and 3rd codon positions.

-Moreover, the NEXUS file allows each partition to come from separate alignment file (not possible under RAxML-style format) with e.g.:
+Moreover, the NEXUS file allows each partition to come from a separate alignment file (not possible under RAxML-style format) with e.g.:

     #nexus
     begin sets;